-AEU long-term plan sample: Secondary school-based consultation
+AEU long-term plan sample: secondary school-based consultation

-This is a sample Long-Term Planning document to support school-based planning.
-Information populated under each heading is for reference only and should be updated to suit your school’s local arrangements, provided they are in accordance with the Victorian Government Schools Agreement 2022 (VGSA 2022).
-Long-term planning documents must be provided to all staff in writing by the end of the last week of November each year (clause 12(5)(c)) and should be stored locally.
+This is a sample long-term planning document to support school-based planning.
+It is based on the information in clause 12(5).
+Information populated under each heading is for reference only and should be updated to suit your school’s local arrangements provided they are in accordance with the Victorian Government Schools Agreement 2022 (VGSA 2022).
+Long-term planning decisions must be provided to all staff in writing by the end of the last week of November each year (clause 12(5)(c)).
+Please contact your AEU sub-branch organiser or principal class organiser for additional support.

 Download sample template here*

-*Please note after you have downloaded the sample you will need to replace the example content with your own school’s planning details.
+*Please note: after you have downloaded the sample you will need to replace the example content with your own school’s planning details.

 Exampleville Secondary College

-As per VGSA 2022 clause 12(5), please find the following information regarding the 2023 long-term planning and workforce plan for Exampleville Secondary College.
+As per VGSA 2022 clause 12(5), please find the following information regarding the 202X long-term planning and workforce plan for Exampleville Secondary College.

-The VGSA 2022 seeks to ensure that employees have the opportunity to perform all of their duties within a reasonable timeframe and have fair and reasonable conditions.
+The VGSA 2022 seeks to ensure that employees have the opportunity to perform all their duties within a reasonable timeframe and have fair and reasonable conditions.
 This long-term plan supports that objective.

 1. Long-term planning means:

-• development of workforce plans;
+• development of workforce plans

-• the planning and organisation of the program of instruction in the school (including the timetable and allocation of allotments and classes, transition arrangements, and any changes to school programs, including avoiding grade splitting where possible);
+• the planning and organisation of the program of instruction in the school (including the timetable and allocation of allotments and classes, transition arrangements, and any changes to school programs, including avoiding grade splitting where possible)

-• organisation of teacher work consistent with clause 22, including time in lieu for activities as set out in clause 24;
+• organisation of teacher work consistent with clause 22, including time in lieu for activities as set out in clause 24

-• organisational duties, including the allocation of time release and/or an allowance for the duty as set out in clause 22(11);
+• organisational duties, including the allocation of time release and/or an allowance for the duty as set out in clause 22(11)

-• organisation of education support class (ES) work, including time in lieu for any work required outside the ordinary hours of work consistent with clause 24(9) and time to participate in the performance and development process;
+• organisation of education support class (ES) work, including time in lieu for any work required outside the ordinary hours of work consistent with clause 24(9) and time to participate in the performance and development process

-• organisation of teacher work in their first twelve months of teaching as set out in clause 22 (6) (b);
+• organisation of teacher work in their first twelve months of teaching as set out in clause 22 (6) (b)

-• the recognition of the work performed by an Aboriginal and/or Torres Strait Islander employee associated with a cultural responsibility as set out in clause 24(17);
+• the recognition of the work performed by an Aboriginal and/or Torres Strait Islander employee associated with a cultural responsibility as set out in clause 24(17)

-• the schedule of meetings occurring in addition to the seven hours attendance requirement set out in clause 24(3)(a);
+• the schedule of meetings occurring in addition to the seven hours attendance requirement set out in clause 24(3)(a)

 • organisation of classes including class sizes.
-In determining class sizes, staff or the union at the school may provide the principal, as the Employer’s representative, with alternatives and, following consultation, staff or the union at the school may request that the principal provide reasons in circumstances where the principal, as the Employer’s representative, determines class sizes in excess of the planning guidance set out in clause 25(3);
+In determining class sizes, staff or the union at the school may provide the principal, as the Employer’s representative, with alternatives and, following consultation, staff or the union at the school may request that the principal provide reasons in circumstances where the principal, as the Employer’s representative, determines class sizes in excess of the planning guidance set out in clause 25(3)

-• the structure of selection and other panels for the purpose of making recommendations to the principal;
+• the structure of selection and other panels for the purpose of making recommendations to the principal

 • the process for access to external professional development opportunities.